-Kotataberries, Kotata Berries or Kotata Blackberries were released as a possible replacement for Marionberries.
+Kotataberries, Kotata Berries, or Kotata Blackberries were released as possible replacement for Marionberries.

-Flavor of Kotataberry is very good and they are similar in appearance to Marionberry.
+The flavor of Kotataberry is very good, and they are similar in appearance to Marionberry.
 Kotataberry is more vigorous and has slightly greater cold tolerance and fruit firmness than Marionberry, but, canes are very thorny.

-Kotataberry fruits are black, slightly elongated and have a glossy skin.
-On average, fruits have 6-7g with medium size seeds.
-Main season in Oregon (where it was developed) is between July 1 and July 24.
+Kotataberry fruits are black, slightly elongated, and have glossy skin.
+On average, fruits have 6-7g with medium-size seeds.
+The main season in Oregon (where it was developed) is between July 1 and July 24.
 Kotataberries can be grown in USDA hardiness zones 6 through 9.

 New canes should be left on the ground until they can be wrapped around the wires - these canes will bear fruits next year.
-After growing season, remove second-year canes, to make more room and light for new canes.
+After the growing season, remove second-year canes to make more room and light for new canes.

-Erect berries are better choice for growing in containers, since they don't require additional support.
+Erect berries are a better choice for growing in containers since they don't require additional support.
 However, if you really like kotataberries, they can be grown in containers, too.

-Kotataberries prefer sunny positions, protected from wind and well drained, organic, slightly acidic soil with pH between 5.5 and 6.5.
-They are very vigorous plants which require constant moisture for bearing healthy tasty fruits.
+Kotataberries prefer sunny positions, protected from wind, and well-drained, organic, slightly acidic soil with a pH between 5.5 and 6.5.
+They are very vigorous plants that require constant moisture to bear healthy, tasty fruits.

-Best pots for kotataberries are around 24 inches (60 cm) high and 24-32 inches (60-80 cm) wide.
-Larger pots and containers can be used, of course, but such large pots are harder to move around, if and when it is required.
-Smaller pots can be used, too, but plants in such pots require greater care and they are in danger of falling over if wind blows or kids/pets play around.
+The best pots for kotataberries are around 24 inches (60 cm) high and 24-32 inches (60-80 cm) wide.
+Larger pots and containers can be used, of course, but such large pots are harder to move around if and when it is required.
+Smaller pots can be used, too, but plants in such pots require greater care, and they are in danger of falling over if the wind blows or kids/pets play around.

-When preparing the soil in the pots, there are few steps to do:
+When preparing the soil in the pots, there are a few steps to do:

-- make enough drainage holes in the bottom of the pot - kotataberries like moist soil, but to much moisture can lead to roots and other problems,
+- make enough drainage holes in the bottom of the pot - kotataberries like moist soil, but too much moisture can lead to roots and other problems,

-- on the bottom, put 1 inch (2-3 cm) thin layer of gravel - this layer will help any excess water to easily drain away,
+- on the bottom, put 1 inch (2-3 cm) thin layer of gravel - this layer will help any excess water to drain away easily,

-- fill the rest of the pot with good soil mix, rich in humus/compost.
-Add some NPK fertilizer with gradual release of nutrients.
+- fill the rest of the pot with a good soil mix rich in humus/compost.
+Add some NPK fertilizer with a gradual release of nutrients.
 Kotataberries are not very picky and will tolerate various soils, but they grow best in such soils - well drained, well aerated, moist, but not soggy.

 Growing kotataberries is very similar to growing other blackberries: keep the soil moist, remove old canes, if days are hot and windy, add a layer of organic mulch to protect the soil and prevent excessive evaporation, add organic and NPK fertilizers in the late winter and some NPK fertilizers around or after flowering.
 And that is all.